CAMHS ADDvanced Solutions Community Network

 On this page, you will find details of the support available from each partner and how this support can be accessed during this time.

-ADDvanced Solutions Community Network provides community-based, open access, pre, during and post diagnosis learning, coaching, mentoring, health and wellbeing activities and groups for children and young people living with a Neurodevelopmental condition including ASD, ADHD, Sensory Processing Difficulties, Dyslexia, Dyspraxia, Dyscalculia, Dysgraphia, Fragile X, Irlens, SEN and disability.
+CAMHS ADDvanced Solutions Community Network provides community-based, open access, pre, during and post-diagnosis learning, coaching, mentoring, health and wellbeing activities and groups for children and young people living with a neurodevelopmental condition including ASD, ADHD, Sensory Processing Difficulties, Dyslexia, Dyspraxia, Dyscalculia, Dysgraphia, Fragile X, Irlens, SEND and disability.

 What age group does your service work with?

-We deliver a range of learning and health and wellbeing activities for children and young people aged 5-19.
+CAMHS ADDvanced Solutions Community Network offer a range of opportunities for children and young people aged 5-19.
 We also work with the whole family.